grumdrig/slog/vm.md

 ------------

-The machine has a simple instruction set with simple signed 16-bit machine architecture, which includes:
+The machine has a simple instruction set with simple signed 16-bit machine architecture, including:

-	* A flat main memory area of signed 16-bit words ("Int16s"), of length less than 32k, probably much less, addressible with positive 16-bit values.
+	* A flat main memory area of signed 16-bit words ("Int16s"), of length (much) less than 32k, addressible by non-negative 16-bit values.
 It holds both code and data.

 	* Four registers, also Int16s, described below, which may be accessed using memory addresses -1 down to -4.

-	* A vector of state variables, fetchable within the machine using negative addresses -8 or less.
+	* A vector of state variables, fetchable in machine instuctions using negative addresses -5 or less.

 	* Stack-based operation, with a stack that grows downward, which shares the main memory area with the code and data.

-Every machine instruction shares the same addressing scheme, which packs an unsigned 5-bit opcode and a signed 11-bit operand into a single 16-bit instruction.
+Every machine instruction shares the same encoding scheme, which packs an unsigned 5-bit opcode and a signed 11-bit operand into a single 16-bit instruction word.

 Registers